 October: Head To The Atlantic Coast Of Morocco

 And if a few drops of rain happen to fall and the weather is not suitable for a beach walk, try to find your way to the nearest souk or kasbah.
-You’ll be immediately transformed to a 1001 nights fairy-tale decor.
-Just make sure you don’t get lost in the labyrinth of small alleys.
+You’ll be immediately transformed into a 1001 nights fairy-tale decor.
+Please make sure you don’t get lost in the labyrinth of small alleys!

 December: Work On Your Tan Before The Holidays In Mexico

 I know I’ll be going to Tajikistan in August, what about you?
-Where are you heading in 2017?
-Share your travel ideas in the comments and who knows, your wish might just become true.
+Where are you heading next?